kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 #self-service-macOS-upgrades

-We decided early on that we wanted to adapt our existing automated software deployment approach (see [automated-software-deployment](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment)) to Self Service installations and upgrades as well.
+We decided early on that we wanted to adapt our existing automated software deployment approach (see [automated-software-deployment](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment)) to give our users the ability to utilize Self Service for the more intrusive deployments.

 ##Packages